bleaktwig/yuadrem-wiki/docs/index.md

 *Other colors represent the tax and penalty applied to trade in those regions.*
 *This map proves the healthy state of maritime travel and trade in the golden age.*

-Yuadrem is a supercontinent, assumed to be the only such landmass in the world Darhoc.
+Yuadrem is a supercontinent, the only such landmass in the world Darhoc.
 The topography is varied, split by four different mountain ranges.
-Due to its large extension from north to south, the climate and ecology vary widely, from the tundras of the Whitenorth to the rainforests of Drejek.
+Due to its large extension from north to south, the climate and ecology vary widely, from the tundras of Stinos to the rainforests of Drejek.

 Due to its size, Yuadrem is often divided into six distinct regions: the [Northern Territories](world/northern_territories.md), the [Westlands](world/westlands.md), the [Fractured Lands](world/fractured_lands.md), the [Sunland](world/sunland.md), the [Savage Territories](world/savage_territories.md), and the [Wildlands](world/wildlands.md).
 In addition, the four oceans that surround it are:

-* The Frigid Ocean to the north-east, which is known for its low temperatures and abundance of migratory idzels.
+* The Frigid Ocean to the north-east, which is known for its low temperatures and abundance of migratory idzels<!-- TODO.
+Link. -->.
 * The warm Teal Ocean to the north-west, home to a very varied marine life.
 * The Burnt Ocean to the east, surprisingly devoid of activity.
 * The Southern Ocean to the south, the least explored of the four.